How to Speak Machine

 John Maeda is a world-renowned artist, graphic designer, computer scientist, educator, and investor whose career reflects his philosophy of humanizing technology.
 For more than a decade, he has worked to integrate technology, education, and the arts into a 21st-century synthesis of creativity and innovation.
 In his books and on stage, Maeda champions the necessary role that artists and designers play in the new creative economy.

 John Maeda is an American executive spearheading a new convergence across the design and technology industries.
-In his current role with Automattic, the parent company of WordPress.com, he oversees design efforts and ensuring an inclusive and efficient user experience for all Automattic products.
-His forthcoming book How to Speak Machine, Maeda offers a set of simple laws that govern not only the computers of today, but the unimaginable machines of the future.
-How to Speak Machine and his attendant talks provide a coherent framework for today’s product designers, business leaders, and policymakers to grasp the brave new world of algorithm-augmented design.
+Maeda was recently appointed Chief Experience Officer at Publicis Sapient - the digital consulting arm of advertising conglomerate Publicis.
+The role, while a departure from Maeda’s Silicon Valley roots, marries his specialty of design with marketing, product, strategy and diversity.
+In his forthcoming book How to Speak Machine, Maeda offers a set of simple laws that govern not only the computers of today, but the unimaginable machines of the future.
+How to Speak Machine provides a coherent framework for today’s product designers, business leaders, and policymakers to grasp the brave new world of algorithm-augmented design.
 Drawing on his wide-ranging experience from engineering to computer science to design, Maeda shows how businesses and individuals can identify opportunities afforded by technology to make world-changing and inclusive products—while avoiding the pitfalls inherent to the medium.

 “Maeda is to design what Warren Buffett is to finance.”— Wired